xgfone/gconf/README.md

 	gconf.LoadSource(gconf.NewFlagSource())
 	gconf.LoadSource(gconf.NewEnvSource(""))

-	// Load and update the configuration from the backup file,
+	// Load and update the configuration from the backup file which will watch
-	// then watch the change of all configuration options and write them
-	// into the backup file.
+	// the change of all configuration options and write them into the backup
-	gconf.LoadBackupFile("config-file.backup")
+	// file to wait to be loaded when the program starts up next time. gconf.LoadBackupFile("config-file.backup")

 	fmt.Println(gconf.Get("opt1"))
 	fmt.Println(gconf.Get("opt2"))
 	fmt.Println(group.Get("opt1"))
 	fmt.Println(group.Get("opt2"))

+	/// Get the snapshot of all configuration options at any time.
+	// generation, snapshots := gconf.Snapshot()
+	// fmt.Println(generation, snapshots)

 	// $ go run main.go
 	// abc